 For best energy efficiency, there has to be a perfect vacuum between panes and that is possible if the glasses are very thick.
 Various gases are used between panes to create insulation.
 These gases are better insulators than air and help conserve energy.

 Argon is most commonly used due to its efficiency and affordability.
 Krypton is used for special glasses which are very thin while xenon is rarely used due to its high cost.

 Low Emissive Glasses

-While purchasing and selecting windows, it is recommended that you look for NFRC ratings.
+While purchasing and selecting windows, look for NFRC ratings.